adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 4. Removes any anamolous rows where lifters have 0, 1, or 2 successful lifts.
 5. Sorts the remaining data by `successfulLifts` in ascending order.

+##### Tip!

+You can see that the function signature is `fun addNumberOfSuccessfulLifts(data: DataFrame<Line_15_jupyter._DataFrameType>, firstPlaceOnly: Boolean = true): AnyFrame`.
+You could make the type of `data` `AnyFrame`.
+However, by specifying the type like this, we have access to code completion and type checking (rather than using sting literals to access the columns).
+You can get run time errors by being this specific with the type, but the stack trace will tell you what type it was expecting, so you can update it accordingly.

-To confirm that the function does as intended, we can print the results and inspect them.
-The `head` function is not necessary as the dataframe is small, but you can use it out of habit and if ask for more rows than exist in the dataframe it will just return what it has, in this case 7 rows.
+To confirm that `addNumberOfSuccessfulLifts` does as intended, we can print the results and inspect them.
+The `head` function is not necessary here as the dataframe is small, but you can use it out of habit.
+If you ask for more rows than exist in the dataframe then it will simplt return the entire dataframe.

 ```kotlin notebook
 winnersDataFrame // OR